furgat/angular-prompt/README.md

 The function returns a promise.
 That promise is resolved with either the button that was pressed, or in the case of input prompts, the value the user entered.
 If the user pressed a button where `cancel=true` or canceled the dialog another way (hit ESC, etc) then the promise is rejected.

 ## Release History
+ * v1.0.1 - Added Checkboxes and Radio Buttons, and fixed the demo.
  * v1.0.0 - Initial release, forked from [cgross/angular-prompt](https://github.com/cgross/angular-prompt)